 Also called “Traditional Overlay”, “Standard Overlay” or “Semi-Full Overlay.”
 These doors cover only a part of the cabinet frame but can still take up a bit of the drawer space.
 This is usually the least expensive option.

-Full overlay cabinets cover the entire cabinet frame and box so what you are actually looking at is the door and the drawer.
+Full overlay cabinets cover the entire cabinet frame and box so what you are actually looking at are the door and the drawer.
 The cabinet frame is only partially visible, if at all.
 If you’re planning a kitchen refurbishment in Sydney, then know that this cabinet type maximizes your storage space.

 Cabinet Door Styles